package types

 Implements reports whether type V implements interface T. The behavior of Implements is unspecified if V is Typ[Invalid] or an uninstantiated generic type.

-Instantiate instantiates the type orig with the given type arguments targs. orig must be a *Named or a *Signature type.
-If there is no error, the resulting Type is an instantiated type of the same kind (either a *Named or a *Signature).
+Instantiate instantiates the type orig with the given type arguments targs. orig must be an *Alias, *Named, or *Signature type.
+If there is no error, the resulting Type is an instantiated type of the same kind (*Alias, *Named or *Signature, respectively).
 Methods attached to a *Named type are also instantiated, and associated with a new *Func that has the same position as the original method, but nil function scope.
 If ctxt is non-nil, it may be used to de-duplicate the instance against previous instances with the same identity.
 As a special case, generic *Signature origin types are only considered identical if they are pointer equivalent, so that instantiating distinct (but possibly identical) signatures will yield different instances.
 The use of a shared context does not guarantee that identical instances are deduplicated in all cases.
-If validate is set, Instantiate verifies that the number of type arguments and parameters match, and that the type arguments satisfy their corresponding type constraints.
-If verification fails, the resulting error may wrap an *ArgumentError indicating which type argument did not satisfy its corresponding type parameter constraint, and why.
+If validate is set, Instantiate verifies that the number of type arguments and parameters match, and that the type arguments satisfy their respective type constraints.
+If verification fails, the resulting error may wrap an *ArgumentError indicating which type argument did not satisfy its type parameter constraint, and why.
 If validate is not set, Instantiate does not verify the type argument count or whether the type arguments satisfy their constraints.
 Instantiate is guaranteed to not return an error, but may panic.
 Specifically, for *Signature types, Instantiate will panic immediately if the type argument count is incorrect; for *Named types, a panic may occur later inside the *Named API.

 IsInterface reports whether t is an interface type.